abbreviatedman/react-unit-03-intermediate-react/3d-routing/lesson/directions.md

 The simplest and most common advanced feature in React Router is handling dynamic routes.
 In our example, let's assume that we want to render out a component for individual gamess in our application.
 We could hardcode each of those routes, but if we have hundreds of games (or the ability for users to create games), then it is impossible to hardcode all these routes.
 Instead we need a dynamic route.

-First, let's create a component to represet just 1 game by creating `Game.js` within the `src` folder:
+First, let's create a component to represet just 1 game by creating `Game.jsx` within the `src` folder:

 ```jsx
 function Game() {